The deadly new coronavirus has reached the US. Here's how to protect yourself - Local News 8

 If you’re the one feeling sick, cover your mouth and nose when you cough or sneeze, and disinfect the objects and surfaces you touch.

-If you or your doctor suspect you might have the Wuhan coronavirus, the Centers for Disease Control and Prevention advises wearing a surgical mask.
+If you or your doctor suspect you might have the Wuhan coronavirus, the CDC advises wearing a surgical mask.

 What could happen next

-The World Health Organization is having an emergency meeting Wednesday to decide whether any global recommendations should be made.
+The WHO had an emergency meeting Wednesday to decide whether to declare this virus a “public health emergency of international concern.”

 Such recommendations could include cross-border screening, increased surveillance or even quarantine measures for those affected, similar to quarantine rules already in place in China.